rtiangha/OcherBook/README.md

 To cross-compile, look in `cmake/toolchains` for a toolchain file for your device.
-Each toolchain file should include some notes regarding how to acquire and install the cross-compiling toolchain.
-Once you have the toolchain downloaded and installed appropriately, configure with it like this:
+Each toolchain file should include some notes regarding how to acquire and install the cross-compiling toolchain, and how to configure CMake to use it.

-    $ cd OcherBook
-    $ mkdir build
-    $ cd build
-    $ cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/toolchains/kobo.cmake ..
-    $ make

 Many features are configurable.
 Some feature libraries can be disabled, or enabled to build against the system's libraries, or enabled to download and